embrace-io/embrace-docs/content/flutter/integration/add-embrace-sdk.md

 To make stack traces of native crashes readable, Embrace needs the dSym symbol files of your application.
 These can be uploaded with a script included in the Embrace iOS SDK.

-### Add a build phase to upload application symbols

 On the Xcode Build Phase tab, add a new run script.
 You can find your 5-character app ID and API token in the Embrace dashboard:

 ```sh